Editorial Director (they/them)

 Christy loves to learn about new things, people and cultures and spends a lot of her free time traveling, reading and learning through online courses.
 She gravitates toward people and projects that are striving to elevate the world we live in.
 She’s served on photo industry boards such as ASMP and the start-up app Any All Every.

-Mel is a QTBIPOC creative director, visual designer, illustrator, web developer and educator who believes in using their creative power for social good.
+Mel is a multi-disciplinary QTPOC creative director, visual designer, illustrator, web developer and educator who believes in using their creative power for social good.
 In 2007, they founded ArtOverMatter Creative and have helped various nonprofit organizations and universities with a variety of projects including event branding and collaterals, awareness campaigns, and website development.

 Mel loves working on projects that have a social impact and are passionate about social justice, diversity, and inclusion.
-They are currently a co-organizer of CreativeMornings Calgary, TechSoup Canada’s NetSquared Calgary and a member of the RGD Diversity & Inclusion Committee.
+Mel mentors, volunteers and is a member of the Association of Graphic Designers' Diversity & Inclusion Committee.
+They are also a co-organizer of CreativeMornings Calgary.